 Published Nov 27, 2023

-SharePoint Add-Ins will retire by April 2, 2026.
-Starting July 1, 2024, they cannot be installed from the public marketplace.
-New tenants cannot use them from November 1, 2024.
-Organizations should transition to SharePoint Framework (SPFx) and notify users and developers.
-Use provided tools to manage the transition.
+SharePoint Add-Ins will retire on April 2, 2026, stopping their functionality.
+From July 1, 2024, they cannot be installed from the public marketplace, and new tenants lose all usage by November 1, 2024.
+Organizations should migrate to SharePoint Framework (SPFx) and prepare users and admins accordingly.

 Since the release of SharePoint Add-Ins in 2013, Microsoft has evolved SharePoint extensibility using SharePoint Framework (SPFx) enabling you to write applications that can be used in Microsoft SharePoint, Viva Connections and Microsoft Teams.
 With our continued investment in SharePoint Framework, Microsoft is retiring SharePoint Add-Ins.